Krutsch/hydro-js/README.md

 ## Roadmap

 • Add GitHub Actions for Publishing<br>
-• Snowpack Starter Project with Prerendering<br>
-• Add Broadcast channel or alike to sync updates over multiple tabs<br>
 • Experiment with Code in Worker<br>
 • Experiment if the above code can be replaced by wasm<br>
+• Add Broadcast channel or alike to sync updates over multiple tabs<br>
 • Refactor some code parts, once WeakRef is supported in Safari<br>